LaurentVeyssier/Algorithmic-problems/README.md

 # Algorithmic-problems
-Resolve a set of problems using appropriate design for most efficient algorithm.
+Resolve a set of problems using appropriate design and most efficient algorithm.

-These programming challenges are part of the second project of UDACITY's [Data Structures & Algorithms Nanodegree Program](https://www.udacity.com/course/data-structures-and-algorithms-nanodegree--nd256).
+These programming challenges are part of the third project of UDACITY's [Data Structures & Algorithms Nanodegree Program](https://www.udacity.com/course/data-structures-and-algorithms-nanodegree--nd256).

-This project solves a variety of topics related to basic algorithms.
+These problems solve a variety of topics related to basic algorithms.
 The objective is a clean and efficient solution in Python with an explanation of the efficiency of the code and design choices.

 ## Problem 1: Finding the Square Root of an Integer
 Find the square root of the integer without using any Python library.
 You have to find the floor value of the square root.